urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch6.markdown

 To play comfortably with names, it'll help if we introduce some Arvo shell syntax.
 As in Unix, you can bind variables in the Arvo shell.
-As in Windows, you can set variables from the command prompt.
-As in real life, you can take a yellow sticky note `=` from the Minnesota Mining and Manufacturing (MMM, or 3M) company and post it on a value:

     ~waclux-tomwyc/try=> =test 42
     ~waclux-tomwyc/try=> test